 - 1/4 cup full fat unsweetened chilled canned coconut milk (the top creamy part) OR coconut cream (can also sub with dairy-free plain yogurt)

-- 2 tablespoons apple cider vinegar OR balsamic vinegar
+- 2 tbsp apple cider vinegar OR balsamic vinegar

-- 2 teaspoons dried mustard or 1 teaspoon Dijon mustard
+- 2 tsp dried mustard or 1 teaspoon Dijon mustard

 - salt and black pepper to taste